bitpulse/spoofing-analytics/docs/influxdb_setup.md

 - Data is written synchronously for reliability
 - Batch writes occur every second for price data
 - Individual whale orders written immediately for real-time tracking
+- No CSV overhead - all writes go directly to InfluxDB

 ### Query Performance Tips
 1. Always use time ranges in queries